philipahNOV/maze-2025/RD-path.md

 ## 3. Binary Mask Preprocessing

 Binary masks are generated from RGB camera input and refined through a series of transformations in `mask_utils.py`.
 The goal is to extract a reliable navigable area that excludes noise, green-field artifacts, and subtle edges.
+CLAHE, dynamic thresholding, and edge suppression are used.
+Preprocessing parameters such as kernel sizes and clip limits can be adjusted in `config.yaml` under `path_finding`.

 ### CLAHE and Thresholding